 Typically, the trek to Everest Base Camp takes 12 days to complete on a 130km round-trip.
 It takes eight days to get to Base Camp and four days to get back down, broken down overall into nine days of long trekking and three short trekking acclimatisation days.

 Any treks which claim (or push you to complete the trek in a shorter amount of time) do so at risk.
-Despite the relatively short distance overall, there is a reason the journey to EBC is stretched over 12 days and that is mainly due to the steep rise of altitude.
+Despite the relatively short distance overall, there is a reason the journey to EBC camp one is stretched over 12 days, and that is mainly due to the steep rise of altitude.

-There is a set trekking route for EBC trekking that takes you through various villages, camping grounds and incredible isolated spots with magnificent views of the mountain panoramas.
+There is a set route for EBC trekking that takes you through various villages, camping grounds and incredibly isolated spots with magnificent views of the mountain panoramas.

 - Way up: Kathmandu – Lukla – Phakding – Namche Bazaar – Tengboche – Dingboche – Lobuche – Gorak Shep – EBC